JulianaBurzlaff/password-validator/README.md

 - `dev`: runs the application on `localhost:3000`
 - `build`: creates the production build version
 - `test`: runs jest to test all components and pages

+## Adding validations

+You can add as much validation as you want.
+You just need to add the label and the validation function in the `src/utils/passwordReqs/index.ts`file.
+Do not forget to add tests for your new validation on the `src/utils/passwordReqs/index.test.ts`file.

 ## Deploy